 Sometimes, peer pressure can be a great source of motivation.
 So, engage your friends and colleagues to help motivate you in what you’re doing.
 You could even do this digitally by using apps, as you challenge each other positively towards attaining your goals.

 Engage in inspirational activities

-Sometimes, you need to look outside your zone for motivation.
+Sometimes, to keep your self-motivation high, you need to look outside your comfort zone for motivation.
 You could watch an inspirational movie, a motivational talk show, or podcast while walking, eating or exercising, in your time.
 Inspirational activities will remind you to stay positive and motivated and will enhance your intrinsic motivation levels towards success.

 There isn’t a standard across the board for what makes people happy.
 As such, you have to choose to be happy, irrespective of how things are going.
 By staying positive, you can better rationally approach situations with the mind to prevail.
 This is important to stay self motivated.